jpmendeziii/School_District_Analysis/README.md

 ![Scores_by_School_Size](Scores_by_School_Size.jpg)
 ![Scores_by_School_Type](Scores_by_School_Type.jpg)
 ## Conclusions
 The net effect of the omission of the Thomas High School 9th graders is almost negligible.
 Why?
 Thomas High School appears to be a high performing charter school in a historical sense since their 10th - 12th graders performed excellently when compared to their peer classes.
 Hence, the high-level findings of the original report do not differ much at all from this updated report.
+If one thinks about this logically, it makes sense.
+We are essentially throwing out 461 data points in a data set of over 39000 data points - this is extremely negligible on a percentage basis.